WSB-TV

 WSB-TV (channel 2) is a television station in Atlanta, Georgia, United States, affiliated with ABC.
 It is the flagship television property of locally based Cox Media Group, which has owned the station since its inception, and is sister to radio stations WSB (750 AM), WSBB-FM (95.5), WSRV (97.1 FM), WSB-FM (98.5) and WALR-FM (104.1).
 The stations share studios at the WSB Television and Radio Group building on West Peachtree Street in Midtown Atlanta; WSB-TV's transmitter is located on the border of the city's Poncey-Highland and Old Fourth Ward neighborhoods.

-WSB-TV is the second largest ABC-affiliated station by market size that is not owned and operated by the network (the largest being Tegna-owned WFAA in Dallas).
+WSB-TV is the second largest ABC-affiliated station by market size that is not owned and operated by the network (the largest being WFAA in Dallas, owned by the Tegna subsidiary of Nexstar Media Group).